 If the threat IS still lethal, one of the things commonly seen is the ‘flailing’ of the pistol.
 When you draw that weapon, if it isn’t close to your body there’s a tendency for it to flail around, for a few reasons.
 First, the other guy is probably still thrashing around.
 Second, if he sees the gun he’s going to try and grab for it, which leads to the third problem of ‘floating’ the gun, which is when the shooter takes odd angles to try and make hits while keeping the pistol as far from the opponent as possible.
 This opens the door to three more big problems:

 - Things move faster the farther they are from the axis of rotation.
 Think about an ice skater.
-The rotational inertia increases (actually, quadruples when you double distance) when her arms or legs are out, which causes her to spin faster.
+The rotational inertia increases (actually, quadruples when you double distance) when her arms or legs are in, which causes her to spin faster.
 As it relates to a fight, it means it’s much harder to control your limbs while under the strain of a fighting enemy, and though we typically don’t spin around on purpose, you’ll find that’s exactly what happens when the standing grappling kicks off.
+We want faster, more precise movements, and we do that by keeping our limbs tucking in tight when we’re being flung around.

 - A floating gun is far more prone to being grabbed, struck, or taken due to the fact that the farther your limbs are from your torso, the worse they are at exerting strength.
 Tom Givens says “there’s liability attached to every bullet”, so allowing the gun to float means you’re going to instinctively put yourself at risk for a negligent discharge.
 Just like we see time and time again that in shootings, people instinctively go to full extension, when there’s an active grapple with a handgun, there’s always some floating of the gun.
 We’ve got to rethink retention to solve this problem.